mridul037/mridul037/README.md

 **Quote of the hour:**

-I think the best way to supervise is by personal example and by frequent code reviews.
+Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.

-~ Charles Simonyi
+~ Douglas Crockford
 <pre>

 </pre>